Energy Storage Thermal Performance

 NREL researchers use thermal imaging to evaluate thermal properties of a lithium-ion battery pack.

-NREL experts measure and analyze the heat generation, efficiency, durability, and heat capacity of energy storage components and systems under specified charge/discharge cycles using the lab's R&D 100 Award-winning Isothermal Battery Calorimeters, infrared thermography systems, environmental chambers, battery cyclers, and other equipment in NREL's Energy Storage Laboratory and Battery Thermal and Life Test Facility.
+NREL experts measure and analyze the heat generation, efficiency, durability, and heat capacity of energy storage components and systems under specified charge/discharge cycles using the lab's R&D 100 Award-winning Isothermal Battery Calorimeters (IBC), infrared thermography, environmental chambers, battery cyclers, and other equipment in NREL's Energy Storage Performance Laboratory.

 NREL's IBCs are the only calorimeters in the world capable of determining heat levels and battery energy efficiency with 98% accuracy, providing precise measurements through complete thermal isolation.
-In addition to the IBCs, differential scanning calorimeters and accelerating rate calorimeters are used to examine thermal properties more closely at the materials level.
+In addition, energy storage researchers use differential scanning calorimeters and accelerating rate calorimeters to examine thermal properties more closely at the materials level.

-Thermal imaging helps researchers determine temperature distributions and identify potential trouble spots in energy storage cells and modules.
-The information from thermal imaging is used in model validation and in developing optimal battery and energy storage system designs.
+NREL researchers also use thermal imaging to observe temperature distributions and identify potential trouble spots in energy storage cells and modules.
+The information from thermal imaging is used in model validation and in developing optimal thermal management system designs.

-Precise measurement of round-trip energy efficiency distinguishing stored energy from waste heat enables carmakers and manufacturers to better estimate vehicle energy consumption.
+Precise measurement of energy efficiency distinguishing stored energy from waste heat enables vehicle and battery manufacturers to better estimate energy consumption.
 NREL's infrared imaging thermally maps and pinpoints areas of high heat generation within batteries and across energy storage systems.
-NREL uses a range of battery cyclers to simulate a full spectrum of driving profiles based on real-world circumstances.
+NREL uses a range of battery cyclers to simulate a full spectrum of profiles based on real-world circumstances.

-Optimization of batteries can increase the number of times they can be charged and discharged before needing replacement.
+Optimization of batteries cycling conditions is used to increase the cycle life of these systems and prolong when they need to be replaced.
 NREL conducts long-term electrical/thermal performance assessments with established USABC evaluation protocols to assess the life cycle and lifespan of batteries.
 NREL uses a combination of thermal imaging, cycler-generated simulations, and calorimeter measurements to assess long-term performance and identify improvements with the potential to extend lifespan.

 NREL also uses a series of models and analytical tools to assess thermal performance.
-A 3-D thermal-fluid dynamics model helps optimize the performance of energy storage systems with computer-aided engineering of thermal management components, including blowers, pumps, flow channels, and cooling fluids.
-Validated with laboratory measurements, NREL's energy storage models establish heat generation rate and cooling requirements for various driving, geographic, and seasonal scenarios.
+A 3D thermal-fluid dynamics model helps optimize the performance of energy storage systems with multi-scale modeling of thermal management components, including blowers, pumps, flow channels, and cooling fluids.
+NREL's energy storage models establish heat generation rate and cooling requirements for various driving, geographic, and seasonal scenarios, which are validated through laboratory measurements.

 NREL researchers use the battery system life-predictive model, a systems-level thermal empirical design model, to assess battery: